eyedeekay/gocryptfs_password_manager/README.md

 Dead-simple password manager for users using gocryptfs and normal files.
 Designed to be used for safer, more convenient scripted logins.

+## warning:

+This is intended for UNIX desktops operated by a single human administrator.
+While the purpose of the cookieget script is to hide passwords from ps and /proc/\*/cmdline, it may only be useful for logging in to https websites.
+Using this program without such a wrapper will expose passwords to the process filesystem and you will be vulnerable to anyone who can view it in an unrestricted fashion.
+Please consider combining this with a security solution which is capable of hiding users processes from eachother.

 ## usage

         gpm